trntv/probe/README.md

 There are incomplete implementations of other OS providers in the separate branches.
 If you can help me to implement it faster, make pull requests.

+## Contributing
+I don't have any special rules for it.
+Any help in any way will be useful.

 ## TODO
 - disk usage
 - rx/tx